Papercutting: Jewish

 Papercutting has been a common Jewish art form since the Middle Ages, connected with various customs and ceremonies, and associated with holidays and family life.
 Paper cuts often decorated ketubot (marriage contracts), mizrahs, and for ornaments on festive occasions.
 A story tells of Rabbi Shem-Tov ben Yitzhak ben Ardutiel, finding that his ink had frozen, continued to write the manuscript by cutting the letters into the paper.
 By about the 17th century, papercutting had become a popular form for small religious artifacts such as mizrachs and Shavuot decorations.
 In the 20th century, the art of Jewish papercutting was revived in Israel.
 Today it is most commonly used for mizrachs and ketubot.

 Mexican

 Papel picado is the Mexican art of paper cutting.
 Tissue paper is cut into intricate designs with scissors or small, sharp chisels; this technique is frequently used to produce decorative banners.

 Slavic

-The beautiful Slavic version of the art form of papercutting, popular in Belarus, Poland, and Ukraine, is called Wycinanki ([vɨt͡ɕiˈnaŋkʲi]) in Poland or Vytynanky (Витина́нки) in Ukraine or Vycinanki (Выцінанкі) in Belarus.
+The Slavic version of the art form of papercutting, popular in Belarus, Poland, and Ukraine, is called Wycinanki ([vɨt͡ɕiˈnaŋkʲi]) in Poland or Vytynanky (Витина́нки) in Ukraine or Vycinanki (Выцінанкі) in Belarus.
 Roosters, flowers, and holiday motifs are frequently the subject matter of these bright and multilayered artworks.

+In 2024, an element "Vytsinanka, Traditional Art of Paper Cutting in Belarus" was inscribed on the UNESCO Representative List of the Intangible Cultural Heritage of Humanity.

 Swedish

-Christmas is when flowers of cut and manipulated paper, fringed candy holders called crackers, and ljuskrona which are covered with cut paper, are found in Swedish and Swedish-American homes.
+During Christmas, flowers of cut and manipulated paper, fringed candy holders called crackers, and ljuskrona which are covered with cut paper are often found in Swedish and Swedish-American homes.